vpnowell/candidate-homework/README.md

 ### 3.BonusChallenge
 - This has a readme file at the root of the project with further instructions and requirements.
 - This is a more difficult challenge - as such, it is optional.
-- It was done in .Net framework, but you want to change to .Net Core, that is fine also.
+- It was done in .Net framework, but if you want to change to .Net Core, that is fine also.
 - Feel free to submit a partially complete project - as long it comnpiles and can be stepped through in the debugger, it is fine.